Skip to main content

 Students who will apply for minor degree programs in relevant semester should apply via online platform on the dates specified in the academic calendar.
 Click for detailed information.

-Being at the beginning of the third semester at the earliest and at the beginning of the sixth semester at the latest as of the first semester of registration to the major undergraduate program.
+The beginning of the third semester and no later than the beginning of the sixth semester after enrolling in your first semester of the major undergraduate program.

 a) Having completed successfully of all the courses in the curriculum of the major program prior to the application period (courses in the W status are considered as not taken),